ohduran/ohduran.github.io/_posts/2018-10-24-read-me-a-pandas-tale.md

 1. `_make_engine` instantiates a `PythonParser` object for the file `self.f` with which we have defined `read_csv` at the beginning, back in distant memory.

-2. `read` effectively calls `self._engine.read()`, and we witness for the first time the end result of read_csv, DataFrame.
+2. `read` effectively calls `self._engine.read()`, and we witness for the first time the end result of `read_csv`, `DataFrame`.

 3. `get_chunk` calls `self.read`, so we were (kinda) right: this `TextFileReader` wraps up the `PythonParser` needle with a lot of logic that is mostly hay.

 4. `StopIteration` is raised here, so that means that it controls when the iteration stops at this abstraction level.
 To do so, it takes rows in chunks of size `self.chunksize`, and handles the end of the file by doing `min(size, self.nrows - self._currow)`, so that it doesn't *bite more than it can actually chew*.

 Let's regroup for a moment: `read_csv` calls a `TextFileReader` iterator to yield the file.
-A handbook case of try, yield, finally that makes up a context manager.
+A handbook case of `try, yield, finally` that makes up a context manager.
 This `TextFileReader` makes use of a recurrent instantiation of `PythonParser`, and stops when the file has ended.

-That was enough, but we risk losing sleep for weeks because of not knowing what the PythonParser does.
-Let us relieve ourselves from that.
+That was enough, but we risk losing sleep for weeks because of not knowing what the `PythonParser` does.
+Let us relieve ourselves from that misery.

 ### PythonParser

 Parsing is, in practice, turning a string into a data structure that I like.
-That is what I'm expecting to find in the definition of the [PythonParser class](https://github.com/pandas-dev/pandas/blob/master/pandas/io/parsers.py#L2041) (non-default cases omitted for brevity):
+That is what I'm expecting to find in the definition of the [`PythonParser` class](https://github.com/pandas-dev/pandas/blob/master/pandas/io/parsers.py#L2041) (non-default cases omitted for brevity):

 ```python
 class PythonParser(ParserBase):